redFrik/udk18-Discrete_Structures/udk180118/README.md

 in the screenshot above the 'Out IP' and 'Out Port' means to send out osc to another program running on the same machine (your computer). to receive what unity send that program will need to listen for osc on port 57120 - which supercollider does by default. sc can received osc with either the `OSCdef` or `OSCFunc` class.

 note: that before we used the port 57110 and not 57120 when making sound on other computers in the network.
-57110 is the default port of supercollider _server_. below we will use 57120 and send to supercollider language because it is easier. but you could also send osc from unity directly to sc server and that'd be good to get an efficient and low latency connection between the program. this is more advanced though as the messages will have to be formatted in a special way for the server to understand.
+57110 is the default port of supercollider _server_. below we will use 57120 and send to supercollider language because it is easier. but you could also send osc from unity directly to sc server and that'd be good to get an efficient and low latency connection between the program. this is more advanced though as the messages will have to be formatted in a special way for the server to understand and not described here.

 * select 'GameObject / 3D Object / Sphere'
 * create a new script by selecting Assets / Create / C# Script